YuyingLi-X/HDL-L/README.md

 ## Quick vignette
 You will need the reference panel and linkage disequilibrium (LD) data for each region pertaining to the European ancestry population from the UK Biobank.
 Access this data at [Zenodo](https://doi.org/10.5281/zenodo.11001214).

 For a detailed, step-by-step tutorial on how to conduct your analysis using HDL-L, please refer to our comprehensive guide available below.
+This demo only takes a few minutes.

 ```R
 # Load example GWAS summary statistics for basal metabolic rate